AmpelProject/Ampel-core/README.rst

 3. ``source activate ampel`` (you will enter the AMPEL environment)

-4. ``pip install -e Ampel`` (Ampel actually been path/to/Ampel, if you are not in the directory where Ampel is)
+4. ``pip install -e Ampel`` (Ampel actually being path/to/Ampel, if you are not in the directory where Ampel is)